The Clear Edge

 Final calculation:

-A decision tree gives you the number.
-But most operators lose deals in presentation, not calculation.
-Here’s how to present prices that stick.
+A decision tree gives you the number, but most operators lose deals in presentation, not calculation, so you need a clear way to present prices that stick.

 Don’t lead with price.
 Build a value bridge first.